Homemade Everything Bagels

 - Boiling liquid – Bring a large pot of water to a boil.
 Add the salt, sugar, baking soda, and malt syrup.

-Pro tip - Overcrowding the pan will bring the temperature of the water down.
-The longer you boil them the thicker and chewier the crust will be.
+Pro tip – Overcrowding the pan will lower the water’s temperature.
+The longer you boil them, the thicker and chewier the crust will be.

 Bake